1fish2/BBQTimer/README.md

 * Add a License file to the repo.
 Change the source code copyright text.
 * Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
+* Experiment with putting the spatula image in the widget's background.
 * Implement Activity#onCreateThumbnail().
 * Follow system theme colors?
 * Test on various OS versions, screen sizes, and pixel densities.
 (Is the widget preview image